How to Use Wealthy Affiliate: Complete Beginner’s Guide (2026)

 This is the guide for that stage.

-This is Stage 3 of the Wealthy Affiliate series — the deep-dive reference for members who are past the orientation phase and ready to use the platform strategically.
-If you are brand new, start with the Getting Started overview and then work through the First 7 Days action plan before coming back here.
+This is Stage 3 of the Wealthy Affiliate series — the reference guide for members who are past the orientation phase and ready to use the platform strategically.
+If you are brand new, start with the Getting Started guide and then work through the First 7 Days action plan before coming back here.

-Wealthy Affiliate is an all-in-one platform: training, website hosting, keyword research, an AI writing tool, and a community of over 1.4 million members — all in one place.
+Wealthy Affiliate is an all-in-one platform: training, website hosting, keyword research, AI writing and image tools, and a community of over two million members — all in one place.
 That is its biggest advantage for retiree bloggers who do not want to piece together ten different tools and subscriptions.
-This guide walks through each component so you know how to use the whole ecosystem, not just the first few lessons.
+This guide walks through each component so you know how to use the whole platform, not just the first few lessons.

 TL;DR: How to Use Wealthy Affiliate